-Valade Fellow, Instructor of Flute, Interlochen Arts Camp
+Valade Fellow, Flute, Interlochen Arts Camp

 Associate Professor of Flute, The Blair School of Music, Vanderbilt University

 M.M., Flute Perofrmance, Yale University; B.M., Flute Performance, Oberlin College Conservatory of Music

 Philip Dikeman is currently Associate Professor of Flute at The Blair School of Music at Vanderbilt University, a position he assumed in 2011.
 Prior to joining the faculty at The Blair School, he was a member of the Detroit Symphony Orchestra for almost 20 years.
 During his tenure with the DSO, he held the position of Assistant Principal Flute as well as Acting Principal Flute for his final two seasons.
 In addition, he has played Guest Principal Flute with both the Minnesota Orchestra and the St. Louis Symphony and joined the Los Angeles Philharmonic on their 2010 U.S Tour as Guest Associate Principal Flute.
 Also, he was honored to accept the role of Program Chair for the National Flute Association's 2014 Convention, aptly titled "Perform, Inspire, Educate!" held in Chicago this past August.